noefp/easy_gdb/README.md

 ##### Create a new database

 Here, we will create a new database `annot1`.
-Any time you want to create a new database to test some data or new versions, you can create a new one nad point to it in the file `egdb_files/egdb_conf/database_access.php`.
+Any time you want to create a new database to test some data or new versions, you can create a new one and point to it in the file `egdb_files/egdb_conf/database_access.php`.

 Open a terminal using docker-compose, docker exec or Docker desktop if you need to and create a new database: